liturgy97/RenJS-/README.md

 Hi, I'm **Liturgy**, the creator of **RenJSₗᵢₜ**.

 ## RenJSₗᵢₜ
 RenJSₗᵢₜ is a JavaScript framework that brings Ren'Py’s signature style to **static HTML visual novels**.
-What sets it apart is its ability to **interpret Ren'Py screenplay script** within backticks to seamlessly display scenes.
+What sets it apart is its ability to **interpret custom Ren'Py script** within backticks to display scenes, which makes the writing process more enjoyable.

 The framework is already advanced enough for my needs, with **rollback as the only critical missing feature**—currently in development and soon to be implemented.